Italy : Safety by CityItaly - safety as a country

 Pickpocketing is the most prominent form of crime that represents a threat for tourists, especially since pickpockets often work in teams or are in some sort of a deal with the street vendors.

-Of course, caution should be used as some neighbourhoods may be a little more eventful than others but generally speaking Verona is definitely safe.
+Of course, caution should be used as some neighborhoods may be a little more eventful than others but generally speaking, Verona is definitely safe.